AndreGosselink/binderfinder/doc/sphinx/source/examples.rst

 Properties needs to be '0' for PCA, thus in the data segment, there are only parameters shown.

-.. _evalfunf:
+.. _evalfunc:
 Evaluation/RGB mapping
 ----------------------
 During Matrix creation, upt to thre functions are called.
-Those functions are externalized for simple access and can be found in *binderfinder\evaluate.py*
+Those functions are externalized for simple access and can be found in *.\\binderfinder\\evaluate.py*

-.. automodule:: binderfinder.evaluate
+.. currentmodule:: binderfinder.evaluate
+.. autofunction:: evaluate
+.. autofunction:: stats_calculation
+.. autofunction:: sort_reduction